Geekgineer/ros2top/README.md

 - Verify nodes are running: `ros2 node list`
 - Check node info: `ros2 node info /your_node`
 - Some nodes might not have detectable PIDs

-### Permission errors

-Run with appropriate permissions or adjust system settings for process monitoring.

 ## Development